Post Author: Emily Rose Proctor

 This article was originally published at Unbound Justice.

-A response to the following news story.
+a response to the this news story

 It was late, when she turned onto Caldwell, wondering

 if the kids were in bed yet, if her husband had remembered